 - Three letters of recommendation, reports of personal and academic achievements

-- Statement of Purpose specified by the University along with personal essay highlighting the reasons why you are applying for the program or course
+- Statement of Purpose specified by the University along with a personal essay highlighting the reasons why you are applying for the program or course

 - Proof of English language proficiency exam results such as TOEFL/ IELTS, PTE, etc.